 When it comes to choosing which sugar substitute to use for the base of these sugar-free soft sugar cookies, I have several options for you to pick from.

 And because the flavor fools your taste buds like nothing else I’ve found on the market, It works great to make the colored “sugar” topping for the cookies.

 Having said that, I’m also partial to the brand Swerve, which is an erythritol blend.
-Similar to Lakanto it uses sugar alcohols and has a 0 % impact on blood sugar.
-Swerve also works great for the colored “sugar”
+Similar to Lakanto, it uses sugar alcohols and has 0% impact on blood sugar.
+Swerve also works great for the colored “sugar.”

 Personally, I don’t like using stevia because I am sensitive to the aftertaste.
 But if that’s not the case for you, you could certainly use the stevia and erythritol-based brand Pyure for this cookie recipe.